RadiantBlockchain-Community/radiant-rxd-website/README.md

 ## Description

 This is the source code of the Radiant RXD Website.
-Published at radiantblockchain.xyz
+Published at radiantblockchain.org